Discover vs. Visa: How They Differ

 Why choose Discover?

 Discover is a good choice if you plan on spending in the U.S. and enjoy the benefits the Discover network provides.
-Discover can be a good option if:
+Discover may be ideal if:

 - You already have a card from another issuer.
 If you have a card from a more widely accepted network, then you may want a Discover card to maximize your rewards.